bhwilkoff/educational-model-spec/CONTRIBUTING.md

 ### 1. **Start with Discussion**
 Before making significant changes, start a discussion to:
-- Get community input on your ideas
+- Get community input on your ideas using specific clause references (EMS-XXX-##)
-- Ensure alignment with our principles
+- Ensure alignment with our principles through community testing
-- Build support for substantial modifications
+- Build support for substantial modifications with evidence
-- Learn from others' experiences
+- Learn from others' experiences implementing similar changes

 ### 2. **Small Changes**
 For typos, clarifications, or minor improvements:
 - Fork the repository
-- Make your changes
+- Make your changes with clear references to affected clauses
 - Submit a pull request with a clear description
 - Respond to feedback from reviewers

 ### 3. **Large Changes**
 For new sections, major revisions, or structural changes:
-- Start with a discussion or issue to gather input
+- Start with a discussion or issue to gather input using clause IDs
-- Draft your proposal with community feedback
+- Draft your proposal with community feedback and success criteria
+- Test proposed changes in real educational contexts
-- Submit pull request only after community discussion
+- Submit pull request only after community discussion and evidence gathering
 - Be prepared for multiple rounds of feedback and revision

-### 4. **Review Standards**
+### 4. **Specification Standards**
 All contributions will be evaluated based on:
-- **Alignment with core principles** - Does this serve authentic learning?
+- **Alignment with core principles** - Does this serve authentic learning over efficiency?
-- **Community input** - Have impacted stakeholders been heard?
+- **Community input** - Have impacted stakeholders been heard and centered?
 - **Evidence and experience** - Is this grounded in real educational contexts?
 - **Accessibility** - Can diverse communities understand and use this?
 - **Implementation feasibility** - Can this actually be built and sustained?
+- **Justice impact** - Does this dismantle rather than reform oppressive systems?
+- **Measurable outcomes** - Are success criteria clear and community-defined?

+### 5. **Specification Compliance**
+Changes must demonstrate that they:
+- Can be implemented using existing clause IDs or propose new ones
+- Include clear success criteria for measuring effectiveness
+- Have been tested with marginalized communities, not just privileged ones
+- Actually serve learning rather than institutional convenience
+- Maintain democratic governance and community accountability

 ## 🚫 What We Don't Want